-This article discusses the configuration steps and requirements to integrate a Microsoft Exchange Server 2013 or Exchange Server 2013 hybrid deployment with Microsoft Lync Server 2013, Microsoft Lync Online in Office 365, or a hybrid combination of both.
+This article discusses the configuration steps and requirements to integrate a Exchange Server 2013 or Exchange Server 2013 hybrid deployment with Lync Server 2013, Skype for Business Online (formerly Lync Online) in Office 365, or a hybrid combination of both.
 The following user configurations are considered in this article:

-- A user mailbox on Microsoft Exchange Server 2013 on-premises integrated with Microsoft Lync Server 2013.
+- A user mailbox on Microsoft Exchange Server 2013 on-premises integrated with Lync Server 2013.

-- A user mailbox on Exchange Server 2013 on-premises integrated with Microsoft Lync Online.
+- A user mailbox on Exchange Server 2013 on-premises integrated with Skype for Business Online.

 - Directory synchronization is required.

 - This configuration is partly supported.
 See the "More Information" section.